 MOISTURE, MOISTURE, MOISTURE

 Moisture and hydration are essential if you want to define natural curls because the drier your curls are, the more prone they are to frizz.
 While deep conditioning is a quick way to instantly moisturize your strands, you can also avoid rinsing your hair in hot water.
 Using cold water instead will help seal the hair cuticle and lock in moisture!

 Knots happen!
 It’s part of having curly hair.
-Be sure to take the time to detangle your hair thoroughly will help your products go on more evenly, resulting in smoother, more defined strands.
+Taking the time to detangle your hair thoroughly will help your products go on more evenly, resulting in smoother, more defined strands.

-While the glue-like ingredients in gels, mousses and hair spray can give definition by sticking and binding hair strands together, they also tend to be super drying for your hair and can leave it hard and crunchy to the touch.
+While the glue-like ingredients in most mousses and hair sprays can give definition by sticking and binding hair strands together, they also tend to be super drying for your hair and can leave it hard and crunchy to the touch.

 You’ll want to find a product that gives you definition AND provides hydration and moisture.